asdf1011/bdec/docs/source/tutorial.rst

 There are many other chunk types in the png specification; try decoding sRGB (very easy) or PLTE (more difficult; use the 'length' attribute of a sequenceof).
+Read the :ref:`tips <format-tips>` section for useful tips on improving your specification.

 One thing to realise is that the bdec specification will only take you so far;
 except for trival file formats, code will still need to be written before you